 Give our students vital life skills that enable them to feed themselves and others affordably and nutritiously, now and later in life.
 Students will enhance their understanding and appreciation of a wide variety of ingredients and cultural cuisines through the preparation of food.
-(Drive)

-Y7 – Food preparation and cooking skills, healthy eating and food safety
+Year 7 – Food preparation and cooking skills, healthy eating and food safety

-GCSE AQA Food Preparation and Nutrition
+AQA Food Preparation and Nutrition

-This is an exciting and creative course which focuses on practical cooking skills to ensure students develop a thorough understanding of nutrition, food provenance and the working characteristics of food materials.
-At its heart, this qualification focuses on nurturing students’ practical cookery skills to give them a strong understanding of nutrition.
+This is an exciting and creative course, which focuses on practical cooking skills to ensure students develop a thorough understanding of nutrition, food provenance and the working characteristics of food materials.
+At its heart, this qualification focuses on nurturing students’ practical cookery skills, to give them a strong understanding of nutrition.